What is the ACH Rating?

 The more times a device can exchange the air within the room, the cleaner and fresher it will stay.
 We recommend that you never buy a product that has less than a 4x ACH rating.
 Doing so means you’ll be getting an inferior unit.
-Take a look at our Top 10 recommendations here.
+Take a look at our top recommendations the best air purifiers with high ACH ratings here.

 Now, for those of you who want to have a little fun with this number using some simple math, you can actually stretch or reduce the power of an air purifier’s ACH rating using a simple calculation.